apache/spark/docs/ml-features.md

 ## Imputer

-Imputation transformer for completing missing values in the dataset, either using the mean or the median of the columns in which the missing value are located.
-The input columns should be of DoubleType or FloatType.
-Currently Imputer does not support categorical features and possibly creates incorrect values for a categorical feature.
-All Null values in the input column are treated as missing, and so are also imputed.
+The `Imputer` transformer completes missing values in the dataset, either using the mean or the median of the columns in which the missing value are located.
+The input columns should be of `DoubleType` or `FloatType`.
+Currently `Imputer` does not support categorical features and possibly creates incorrect values for a categorical feature.

+Note all `null` values in the input columns are treated as missing, and so are also imputed.

 **Examples**